Kecbm/quorum/README.md

 <details><summary>CSV File Processing API Documentation</summary>
 <h3>Description</h3>

 This module processes CSV files related to votes, vote results, bills, and legislators.
 It generates two output CSV files with statistics on support and opposition for bills and support from legislators.

-**Note:** This documentation section is about the `index.js` file.
+This documentation section is about the `index.js` file.

 <h3>Functionalities</h3>